scikit-hep/hist/docs/user-guide/indexing.rst

 Indexing
 ========

-Hist implements the UHI indexing protocol.
-You can read more about it on the `UHI Indexing <https://uhi.readthedocs.io/en/latest/indexing.html>`_ page.
+Hist implements the UHI and UHI+ indexing protocols.
+You can read more about them on the `Indexing <https://uhi.readthedocs.io/en/latest/indexing.html>`_ and `Indexing+ <https://uhi.readthedocs.io/en/latest/indexing%2B.html>`_ pages.

 Hist specific details